-q.
+p.
 Advertising

 Costs related to advertising and promotion of products are charged to sales and marketing expense as incurred.
-Advertising expenses were approximately \$426,000 and \$359,000 for the years ended December 31, 2023 and 2022, respectively.
+Advertising expenses were approximately \$691 and \$426 thousand for the years ended December 31, 2024 and 2023, respectively.

-r.
+q.
 Net loss per share